seroperson/sbt-crashlytics/README.md

 Description
 ===========
 sbt-crashlytics - it's a sbt plugin that helps you to get deal with [crashlytics](https://fabric.io/kits/android/crashlytics/) and [sbt-android](https://github.com/scala-android/sbt-android).
-For now this plugin just does some preparations to make crashlytics works and provides initial support for uploading distributions to beta.
+For now it does some preparations to make crashlytics works, provides initial support for uploading distributions to beta and provides support for deobs uploading.

 Usage
 =====